-Furthermore, in recent practice (especially when it comes to the sale/acquisition of joint stock corporations), investors commonly request a cooperation agreement to be concluded between the purchaser and the target company (in addition to the transaction documentation signed with the sellers).
-Such cooperation agreements frequently: (i) provide for information and approval requirements in relation to measures outside the ordinary course of the target's business; and (ii) regulate the cooperation of the target's management in due regulatory proceedings (e.g. merger control) to be performed prior to the conclusion of the respective transaction.
+Furthermore, in recent practice (especially when it comes to the sale/acquisition of joint-stock corporations from consortia of non-controlling shareholders), investors commonly request a cooperation agreement to be concluded between the purchaser and the target company (in addition to the transaction documentation signed with the sellers).
+Such cooperation agreements frequently: (i) provide for information requirements in relation to measures outside the ordinary course of the target's business; and (ii) regulate the cooperation of the target's management in the relevant regulatory proceedings (e.g. merger control) to be performed prior to the conclusion of the respective transaction.